VanOnsNL/wp-gdpr-compliance/wp-gdpr-compliance/readme.txt

 == Description ==

-ACTIVATION THIS PLUGIN DOES NOT GUARANTEE YOU FULLY COMPLY WITH GDPR.
+ACTIVATING THIS PLUGIN DOES NOT GUARANTEE YOU FULLY COMPLY WITH GDPR.
 PLEASE CONTACT A GDPR CONSULTANT OR LAW FIRM TO ASSESS NECESSARY MEASURES.

 This plugin assists website and webshop owners to comply with European privacy regulations known as GDPR.
 By May 24th, 2018 your site or shop has to comply to avoid large fines.